maxmorgan89/frontend-story/learning-notes/dictionary.md

 > **Variadic function** - In mathematics and in computer programming, a variadic function
 > is a function of indefinite arity, i.e., one which accepts a variable number of arguments.

+> **Reducer** - a machine that transform (convert) action.

+> **Dispatcher** - a communications worker who receives and transmits information to coordinate
+> operations of other personnel and vehicles carrying out a service.